Household financial assets and liabilities

 From Statistics Explained

+This article analyses the financial behaviour of the household sector of national accounts, including non-profit institutions serving households, in the European Union (EU).
 It considers households' financial assets - such as currency deposits and shares - and their liabilities.

 Data on household financial assets are used by governments in setting social protection policies, especially pension provisions, as they give an indication as to how well-prepared households are for the future.